Haidra-Org/AI-Horde/FAQ.md

 ### Why should I use the Horde and not my local PC?

 Not everyone has a power GPU in their PC.
-The horde allows anyone to use fast Stable Diffusion and KoboldAI, not only the ones privileded enough to be able to afford an expensive graphics card.
+The horde allows anyone to use fast Stable Diffusion and KoboldAI, not only the ones privileged enough to be able to afford an expensive graphics card.

 Furthermore, local clients, even at the best of times, are difficult to setup up and often error prone due to python dependencies.
 They also need plenty of internet bandwidth to download 4GB of models.
 The stable horde provides no-install clients, as well as browser clients you can use even on your phone!